Black Sheep of the Family

 I’m the black sheep

 Jesse and Fannie were Uncle Abraham’s children.
-Uncle Abraham was often referred to as the black sheep of the family because of his playboy style.
+Uncle Abraham was often called the black sheep of the family because of his playboy style.
 His motto was to love them and leave them.
-He never married their mother; therefore, the family would only see them at the convenience of their mother.
-She would let them come most of the time for holidays, family reunions, unless there was a funeral.
-They were bitter because of all the family gossip regarding their father.
-Grandma and Mama went out of their way to make them feel comfortable whenever they were with us.
-Grandma and Grandpa gave them the most expensive gifts at Christmas, everyone signing birthday cards.
-I know this was their way to make up to them.
-They always were mean starting fight with us.
-The nerve of them to sit here with a smirk shit of a grin on their faces, only to say, “And you called me daddy the black sheep of the family.”
+He never married their mother, so the family would see him only at the mother’s convenience—usually holidays or family reunions, unless there was a funeral.
+They were bitter because of all the gossip about their father.
+Grandma and Mom made an effort to make them feel welcome whenever they were with us.
+Grandma and Grandpa gave them the most expensive gifts at Christmas, with everyone signing birthday cards.
+I know this was their way of making amends.
+They always started fights with us.
+The nerve of them to sit here with a smirk, a slight grin on their faces, only to say, “And you called me daddy the black sheep of the family.”

-Example #1: “Everyone in Mandy’s family is a corporate law business.
+• “Everyone in Mandy’s family is a corporate lawyer.
 However, she chose to be an artist and became the black sheep of the family.”

-Example #2: “If you break the ancient traditions, you will become the black sheep of the family and removed from the will of your father.”
+• “If you break the ancient traditions, you will become the black sheep of the family and be removed from your father’s will.”

-Example #4: “Katie is like the black sheep of the family but without any bad habits.
-She just doesn’t like to mingle with her relatives.”
+• “Katie is like the black sheep of the family but without any bad habits.
+She simply doesn’t like to mingle with her relatives.”

-Example #5: “There is at least one black sheep of the family in every home.
-If the parents raise the children with love and discipline, they will not go astray.”
+• “There is at least one black sheep of the family in every home.
+If parents raise their children with love and discipline, they will not go astray.”